Pishachini: Premise

-Pavitra collects clues and pieces them together to unearth that Rani is indeed the Pishachini she is looking for, and she must stop her from marrying Rocky before it is too late.
-She makes various attempts to expose Rani but no one believes her as all her plans fail due to Rani's wicked conspiracies.
-Rocky does not trust her claims and asks her to leave India.
-To protect Rocky from Rani and to thwart all her ulterior motives, Pavitra marries him herself to everyone's shock.
+Pavitra collects clues and pieces them together to unearth that Rani is indeed the Pishachini she is looking for and she is the evil entity her Nanu had asked her to destroy before taking his last breathe, and she must stop her from marrying Rocky before it is too late.
+Pavitra makes various attempts to expose Rani but no one believes her as all her plans fail due to Rani's wicked conspiracies.
+Rocky does not trust her claims either and asks her to leave India.
+To protect Rocky from Rani and to thwart all her ulterior motives, Pavitra marries him herself under the veil to everyone's shock.
 The Rajputs do not accept the marriage, and Rocky, after some initial hesitation, agrees to take Pavitra as his wife.
 Rani vows to defeat Pavitra and their fight begins.
-Rani tricks Pavitra and marries Rocky's elder brother Sanchit instead by enchanting him and faking the death of her parents.
-She is pregnant and Pavitra must find a way to end her.
-To her horror, Ayodhya is also transformed into a Pishacha as are Prateek and his wife Amrita, the couple dies but Ayodhya survives and continues to help Rani and fool everyone.
-Rani starts manipulating everyone against Pavitra to oust her from the house but she retaliates and Rani's truth is exposed to Rocky who apologizes to Pavitra and agrees to help her defeat Rani.
+Rani tricks Pavitra and marries Rocky's elder brother Sanchit by enchanting him and faking the death of her parents and sister.
+She becomes pregnant, and Pavitra must find a way to end her.
+To her horror, Ayodhya is also transformed into a Pishacha as are Prateek and Amrita, the couple dies but Ayodhya survives and continues to help Rani and fool everyone.
+Rani starts manipulating everyone against Pavitra to oust her from the house but she retaliates and Rani's truth is exposed to Rocky who apologizes to Pavitra, and agrees to help her defeat Rani.
 Pavitra starts discovering her powers and learns that she is the only one capable of killing the Pishachini.
-Rani's plot of acquiring the Maha-Pishacha crown (to become the strongest Pishacha) on Dusshera is foiled by Pavitra who gains the powers of the Goddess Durga and uses a trident to break the crown.
-Rocky disappears later on into the Pishacha world but Pavitra, who realizes she has fallen in love with him, brings him back and they unite.
+Rani's plot of acquiring the Maha-Pishacha crown (to become the strongest Pishacha) on Dusshera is foiled by Pavitra who gains the divine powers of the Goddess Durga and uses a trident to break the crown.
+Rocky becomes invisible and disappears later on into the Pishacha world but Pavitra, who realizes she has fallen in love with him, brings him back and they unite.
 They free Sanchit from Rani's control and use the unborn child of Rani as a bait to trap her and unveil her reality to the rest of the family.
-The Rajputs are shocked when they realize Rani's truth and apologize to Pavitra for not trusting her earlier and even humiliating her at many instances, while she was fighting to protect them all the time.
+The Rajputs are shocked when they realize Rani's truth and apologize to Pavitra for not trusting her earlier and even humiliating her at many instances, while she was fighting to protect them all this time.